 History Colorado on Dec.
 4, 2019, rededicated its research library in honor of prominent Denver lawyer Stephen Hart of Holland & Hart.
 Hart, who was known by Denverites in the 1970s as a staunch supporter of historical preservation, died in November 1993.
 His legacy lives on at the firm he helped build from the ground up and in humanitarian and ethical legal work he did to reform Colorado tax law.

-Hart was born on April 13, 1908 in Denver into two generations of lawyers.
-An avid outdoorsman from an early age, he has as many accomplishments in law as he did Colorado mountain peaks.
+Hart was born on April 13, 1908, in Denver into two generations of lawyers.
+An avid outdoorsman from an early age, he ascended as many accomplishments in law as he did Colorado mountain peaks.
 Hart started out his career at the height of the Great Depression, quickly gaining an interest in tax law and joining Lewis & Grant.
-After serving as a tax lawyer for several years, he joined the Colorado House of Representatives and then later got a seat in the Senate with the help of his wife, Lorna.
+After serving as a tax lawyer for several years, he joined the Colorado House of Representatives and then later got a seat in the Senate with the help of his wife Lorna.